-Along with just the massive amount of connection points they have, Cyberghost also offers a wide variety of service features you won’t find with many others such as dedicated video streaming servers, BitTorrent and other P2P sharing through their VPN.
+Along with just the massive amount of connection points they have, CyberGhost also offers a wide variety of service features you won’t find with many others such as dedicated video streaming servers, BitTorrent, and other P2P sharing through their VPN.
 There’s also the WiFi protection

 Like some of the others on the list, they also have a no-logs policy, a decent amount of simultaneous connections (7), a kill switch, as well as AES 256-bit encryption.

 They are lacking in two key areas though: Support and pricing.

-There’s also a page with troubleshooting guides, but for those who need help right away or can’t find their issue in the guides, you’re only option is to fill out a support request form—which can be frustrating when you need help.
+There’s also a page with troubleshooting guides.
+But you need help right away or can’t find their issue in the manuals, and your only option is to fill out a support request form—which can be frustrating when you need help.

-So it’s definitely more expensive than the other options on the list–which can be a draw back.
-Keep in mind though that they also offer more features than other VPN options out there.
+So it’s definitely more expensive than the other options on the list–which can be a drawback.
+Keep in mind they also offer more features than other VPN options out there.

-There’s also a 45-day money back guarantee if you’re not satisfied with your service.
+There’s also a 45-day money-back guarantee if you’re not satisfied with your service.

 #5.
-TunnelBear VPN – Best VPN service for beginners
+TunnelBear VPN – Best VPN Service for Beginners

 If an absolute VPN newbie came up to me and asked for my recommendation, I’d point them to TunnelBear.
 No question.

 The interface is also bear-themed and really fun to use if you’re a big dork like me.
 Simply click on the country you want your IP address redirected to, watch the bear “tunnel” it’s way to that city, and you’re done.
-Like I said, real simple.
+It’s that simple.